instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 The student housing market in Australia is evolving rapidly:

-* **Purpose-built co-living towers**: More developments are being proposed and built specifically for students, with modern amenities and communal infrastructure. ([Daily Telegraph][12])
+* **Purpose-built co-living towers**: More developments are being proposed and built specifically for students, with modern amenities and communal infrastructure.
 * **Sustainable designs**: New student housing is being built with energy efficiency, green spaces, and sustainable materials in mind.
 * **Flexible leases**: Expect more providers to offer semester-based, mid-year, and short-term contracts as demand for flexibility rises.
 * **Technology integration**: Co-living spaces will likely use smart-home technology for keyless entry, energy management, and better community engagement.